Michaelangel007/you_have_to_win_the_game_world_map/README.md

 0001E530: 00 00 00 00 00 00 00 00  00 00 00 00 12 02 00 00  ................
 ```

-What is strange is that 0x1102 and 0x1202 are not consequitive?!
+What is strange is that 0x1102 and 0x1202 are not consecutive?!

 Counting the gap of tiles (remember each tile is 2 bytes each) between them we have: 3*8 = 24 tiles.